timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 2021-10-17 22:00:00|Zero [Genesis]|             0.0775| 0.09995839119153871|
 2021-10-17 21:30:00|Zero [Genesis]|             0.0555| 0.05801803032917102|

 This is a more complex query which uses PostgreSQL Common Table Expressions (CTE) to first create a sub-table of the data from the past day, called `one_day`.
-Then we use the hyperfunction time_bucket to create 30-minute buckets of our data and use the [percentile_agg hyperfunction](https://docs.timescale.com/timescaledb/latest/how-to-guides/hyperfunctions/percentile-approx/approximate-percentile/#running-an-approximate-percentage-query) to find the mean and median prices for each interval period.
-Finally, we JOIN on the `assets` table to get the name of the specific NFT in order to return it along with the mean and median price for each time interval.
+Then you use the hyperfunction time_bucket to create 30-minute buckets of our data and use the [percentile_agg hyperfunction](https://docs.timescale.com/timescaledb/latest/how-to-guides/hyperfunctions/percentile-approx/approximate-percentile/#running-an-approximate-percentage-query) to find the mean and median prices for each interval period.
+Finally, you JOIN on the `assets` table to get the name of the specific NFT in order to return it along with the mean and median price for each time interval.

-**Daily OHLCV data per asset**
+### Daily OHLCV data per asset

 Open-high-low-close-volume (OHLCV) charts are most often used to illustrate the price of a financial instrument, most commonly stocks, over time.
-We might want to create OHLCV charts for a single NFT or get the OHLCV values for a set of NFTs.
+You can create OHLCV charts for a single NFT, or get the OHLCV values for a set of NFTs.

-The query below finds the OHLCV for NFTs with more than 100 sales in a day, as well as the day on which the trades occurred:
+This query finds the OHLCV for NFTs with more than 100 sales in a day, as well as the day on which the trades occurred:

 ```sql
 /* Daily OHLCV per asset */